jhutchi/jhutchi/README.md

 - 👋 Hi, I’m @jhutchi
 - 👀 I’m interested in ...
 Fortnite, music, and clothes!
 - 🌱 I’m currently learning ...
-C++ and Java
+Java, JavaScript, and C++
 - 💞️ I’m looking to collaborate on ...
-No clue!
-I've never collaborated before.
+Anything!
 - 📫 How to reach me ...
 On here! ...?

 <!---